oskariorg/oskari-documentation-site/_content/blog/2025-14-02_An_easy-to-use_service_that_improves_work_efficiency.md

 ---
 layout: post
-title: 'An easy-to-use and time-saving service'
+title: 'Geodata portal Paikkatietoikkuna - an easy-to-use and time-saving service'
 excerpt: 'Paikkatietoikkuna is used in work tasks in many fields - how users evaluate the service?'
 date: 2025-02-14 14:00:00 +0200
 categories: [use cases]